sagemath/sagewiki_to_gh-2022-10-10/days57.md

 == Sponsors, funding ==

-The workshop is funded by ANR GeoDyM and ANR Psyco.
+The workshop is funded by ANR projects DynA3S, GeoDyM, PSyCo, with material help from the Mathematics and the Computer Science Departments at Université Paris-Sud, Orsay.

 Accommodation and meals for all participants are covered by our funding sources.